sevlabr/lox/README.md

 - `benchmark` — very simple benchmark for *Lox* implementations and comparison with some other languages
-- `twi` — code for *Tree-Walk Interpreter*, as it is described in Part II of the [book](https://craftinginterpreters.com/)
+- `twi` — code for *Tree-Walk Interpreter*, as it is described in Part II of the [book](https://craftinginterpreters.com/) and also code for custom AST visualizer that outputs nice pictures such as the one above.
 - `bvm` — *Bytecode Virtual Machine*, as it is described in Part III of the [book](https://craftinginterpreters.com/)

 `twi` and `bvm` are implemented as self-consistent and completely independent *Rust* crates.